 Thanks to Our Supporters

-Our multi-institutional regional consortium would not be possible without the generosity of the Andrew W. Mellon Foundation and of our donors: their gifts helped endow the Corridor at Syracuse University (our administrative home), Cornell University, and the University of Rochester, to fund collaborative humanities research across Central New York.
+Our multi-institutional regional consortium would not be possible without the generosity of the Mellon Foundation and of our donors: their gifts helped endow the Corridor at Syracuse University (our administrative home), Cornell University, and the University of Rochester, to fund collaborative humanities research across Central New York.

 Who We Are